colak/csf-docs/Administrators/creating-ssl-certs-on-webfaction.md

 This command instructs _acme.sh_ to bind to port NNNNN (the letsencrypt_validation custom application port), thus proving to the Certificate Authority that you control the domains for which you are issuing a certificate.

-If all goes well, you'll see a return message in the command-line client that the new certificate was successfully issued and stored in _~/.acme.sh/domain.tld_.
+If all goes well, you'll see a return message in the command-line client indicating the new certificate was successfully issued and stored in _~/.acme.sh/domain.tld_.

 That was just a test certificate -- you can't actually use it.
 But now that you know that certificate can be issued without errors, you're ready to issue it for real.